 - Ease of use (20%).

-Testing dehumidifiers requires a very specific laboratory, as described above in How we test.
+Testing dehumidifiers requires a very specific laboratory, as described above.
 While CHOICE does have high quality thermal laboratories, we don't have a lab suited to this particular testing – it would be very expensive to construct and maintain.
 So instead, when we review dehumidifiers we send them to a qualified external lab.